Skip to content

 └─ StorageProviderRegistry(registrar.storage_providers) # stored on the hub

-└─ storage_provider = registry.get_required(method=storage_config.method)(storage_config)
+└─ storage_provider = registry.get_required(method=runtime.storage.method)(runtime.storage)

 └─ set_storage_provider(storage_provider) # the one provider every consumer reads

-There is no match storage_config.method: anywhere in boot — the token set is open, so validation is the registry lookup.
+There is no match runtime.storage.method: anywhere in boot — the token set is open, so validation is the registry lookup.
 Adding a backend means registering a factory for its token; nothing in core changes.
 Every downstream consumer (input normalizer, content generator, PDF/image utilities, delivery executor) keeps calling get_storage_provider() and is unaffected by which method was selected.

 The provider is resolved after the secrets provider is on the hub, so a factory may perform a hub secrets read at its apply-point (the gcp factory does — see below).